Last Updated on January 22, 2023

-- A very honorable mention goes to Eldritch Spear, an invocation that gives eldritch blast an insane range of 300 ft, and when paired with Distant Spell metamagic will give you an effective range of 600 ft.
+- A very honorable mention goes to Eldritch Spear, an invocation that gives eldritch blast an insane range of 300 feet, and when paired with Distant Spell metamagic will give you an effective range of 600 feet.
 Want to get crazier?
 The Spell Sniper feat can double this again.
-THAT IS A SPELL WITH A 1200 FOOT RANGE!
+THAT IS A SPELL WITH A 1,200-FOOT RANGE!
 Thanks for coming to my TEDtalk.

 The synergy here is glorious, and that’s without even choosing a patron.
 The Great Old One would grant you telepathy and Entropic Ward is a great defensive option.